 Since day one Zen Zen Zo has pursued our mission to encourage creativity and inspire the next generation of young artists through our In-Schools Program.
 With an extensive range of workshops and artist-in-residence programs, Zen Zen Zo looks forward to working with teachers and students to bring excellence, discipline, fun and a tool-belt of skills to your classroom!

 The In-Schools workshops are taught by Zen Zen Zo company members to allow maximum interaction with your students.
-All Zen Zen Zo Teaching-Artists are professional artists AND passionate educators with national and international performance and teaching experience.
+All Zen Zen Zo trained Teaching-Artists are passionate educators and professional artists with national and international performance and teaching experience.